FarkostInteractive/VerdantPage/Documentation/ComponentReference/VerdantShapeDescriptor.md

 * Map: An XZ-aligned plane meant for projecting textures onto other surfaces.
 Use when the texture is more important than the shape.
 * Primitive: Opens a short list of premade meshes.
 Good for prototyping and for simple affectors.

 You can think of VerdantShapeDescriptor as the MeshFilter of Verdant.
 It's a simple component that supplies more complex systems with mesh data.
 It will be added automatically for components that require them, so there's little reason to do so on your own.
-The exception is when creating objects from script, in which case VerdantShapeDescriptor must be added before any components that require it.
+The exception is when creating objects from script, in which case VerdantShapeDescriptor must be added before any components that use it.

 A single shape descriptor can be shared by many different components.
 For example, you could have a shape that is both a [VerdantColorAffector](Affectors/VerdantColorAffector.html) and a [VerdantDeflectionAffector](Affectors/VerdantDeflectionAffector.html).